miyakawa2000/dvdTaiki/README.md

 # dvdTaiki
-dvdTaiki was made with pygame to make you nostalgic
+dvdTaiki was made with [pygame](https://www.pygame.org/) to make you feel nostalgic.

 ## Getting Started